shezik/SuspendHack/README.md

 # SuspendHack
 A KOReader plugin for Kindle to suspend normally without framework.
+(Tested on Kindle Touch)

 ## Usage